jozu-ai/kitops/docs/src/docs/why-kitops.md

 # Why Use KitOps?

+Because hand-offs between AI/ML and app/SRE teams are painful.
-Because getting an LLM or other AI/ML model deployed safely to production is hard...and it shouldn't be.
+Because getting an LLM or other AI/ML model deployed safely to production is hard.
+Because they can be easy, and painless.

 Jupyter notebooks are great, but extracting the model, datasets, and metadata from one is tricky.
 Similarly, ML-specific experimentation tools like MLFlow or Weights & Biases are excellent at training, but they save everything in proprietary formats that are confusing for software engineers and SREs.